AZ

 In the forensic biology and crime scene investigation labs, students will participate in crime scene investigation, evidence collection, DNA and biological specimen analysis techniques, and tissue sampling and analysis.
 Combining the disciplines of chemistry, law, and biology, the program provides students with the knowledge, skills, and background that professionals in forensic science laboratories, law enforcement, and related fields need.

-This 123-credit program includes courses such as forensic DNA analysis; courts and criminal justice; investigative methodology and forensic science; procedural laws and evidence; instrumental analysis and trace evidence; genetics; and microbiology.
+This 123-credit program includes courses in forensic DNA analysis, courts and criminal justice, investigative methodology and forensic science, procedural laws and evidence, instrumental analysis and trace evidence, genetics, and microbiology.

 Notably, Embry-Riddle Aeronautical University also offers a BS in forensic psychology as well as a BS in forensic accounting and fraud examination.